Contemporary British Fiction

 Module description

-This course will pursue key aspects of the fiction produced in Britain since 1979.
-We will look at the forms of fiction (the different forms and styles adopted), and also consider the political and cultural contexts to which texts respond.
-We will look at some of the most prominent authors of the era.
-However, the course cannot be exhaustive or definitive - part of the problem of studying recent fiction.
-We will try to orient ourselves by looking at four thematics across the two terms of the course.
+In this module we pursue key aspects of the fiction produced in Britain since 1979.
+We will look at the different forms and styles adopted, and also consider the political and cultural contexts to which texts respond.
+We will read the works of some of the most prominent authors of the era:

 Learning objectives